hftamayo/obsidiandev/fullstack/devdays/02_portoflio/01_proyectos/02_middle/99_leftovers.md

 ## DEVELOPMENT:

+Monolith → Monorepo → Microservices/Microfrontends

+- Monolith: Everything coupled, hard to scale

+- Monorepo: Decoupled libraries, shared tooling, easy refactoring

+- Microservices/MF: Independent deployment, team autonomy

+Monorepo gives you:

+- Practice with domain boundaries

+- Shared tooling and standards

+- Easy to extract services later

+- Team can work independently

+- Single source of truth

+It's like training wheels for microservices - you get the benefits without the complexity of distributed systems.

+___

+## Desmitificando el uso de monorepo con tecnologia no homogeneo

+Yes—monorepos can be polyglot.
+You can keep Java or Rails backends alongside React in one repo.

+- How it works:
+  - Keep each service/app with its native build tool (Gradle/Maven for Java, Bundler/Rails, Node for React).
+  - Use a monorepo orchestrator for tasks/caching: Nx (with custom targets), Bazel, or Pants.
+Turborepo works too but is JS-focused.
+  - Structure example: `apps/web/` (React), `apps/api-java/` (Spring), `apps/api-rails/` (Rails), plus `libs/` for shared code/specs.

+- Tips:
+  - Contract-first via OpenAPI/GraphQL; generate client SDKs into `libs/`.
+  - Use Docker dev containers to normalize toolchains.
+  - CI: matrix per project, with “affected” detection to skip unrelated builds/tests.
+  - Enforce boundaries via code owners and directory-level linting.

+So yes—it’s a good fit even with Java/Rails; you just keep their native builds and orchestrate them at the repo level.

+___

 - MongoDB IP Access List Entry
 - Backup y restores de los datalayers
 - DataTable para el frontend